 After using DALACIN T

-If your doctor tells you to stop using DALACIN T, ask your pharmacist what to do with any lotion left over.
+If your doctor tells you to stop using DALACIN T or the expiry date has passed, ask your pharmacist what to do with any lotion left over.

 What it looks like

 DALACIN T is a white to off-white lotion.
 It is available in a 60 mL bottle.